dbwebb-se/python/example/intro-challenge/instructions.md

 * Move the folder "temp" from "folder2" to "folder1".
 * Display the content in "folder2/file1".
 * Redirect the output from last command to the file "folder1/file2".
-* Echo the string "some text" and redirect it into "folder1/file3".
+* Echo the string "some text" and redirect the output into "folder1/file3.txt".
+* Remove the file "folder1/file2"
+* Remove the folder "folder1/temp"

+* Make sure you are in the folder "intro-challenge".
+List all files with the long-listing option.
+Pipe the output and use "grep" to filter out only the folders.
+Redirect the result to the file "folder1/file1".